cjlarose/flight-scheduler-test/README.md

 Additional Notes
 ----------------

 It's clear that a test case for Hawaiian was provided that addresses impossible-to-schedule flights.
 However, these cases contain airports that aren't part of the graph.
 Those cases are really easy to dismiss by checking for set inclusion without ever having to traverse the graph.
 The customers in this project differ because each customer has a valid source and a valid destination, but you cannot be guaranteed that there exists a sequence of flights to satisfy that customer.
-Said simply, the provided bogus customer test cases may not exploit the vulnerabilities in your implementation if the customer provided two valid airports, but not path exists between them.
+Said simply, the provided bogus customer test cases may not exploit the vulnerabilities in your implementation if the customer provided two valid airports, but no path exists between them.